Chris Huhne: Support for AV referendum campaign

 Huhne was an enthusiastic supporter of the AV campaign (Alternative Vote Referendum) and attacked anti-AV campaigners such as his cabinet colleague, Conservative Party chairman Baroness Warsi.If Baroness Warsi thinks that AV will benefit fascism she has to explain why the BNP wants to stick with what we have and Operation Black Vote supports AV.
 The BNP know the present system is their only chance of election.
 This is another example of the increasingly Goebbels-like campaign from the anti-AV people, for whom no lie is too idiotic given the truth is so unpalatable to them.
 AV makes lazy MPs work harder and reach out beyond their tribe.
 It is what Britain needs to clean up politics.

 Resignation

-On 5 February 2013 Huhne resigned as an MP following his plea of guilty to perverting the course of justice.